dfds/dojo/workshops/Kubernetes/katas/1/kata/README.md

 ## Exercise

-Your team have just finalized their first container project which they have deployed to DockerHub.
+Your team have just finalized their first container project and pushed it to the DockerHub registry.
 They are now looking for your help to deploy the containers to a k8s cluster so they can leverage its managed services and focus on building new features for DFDS.

-### 1. Create your project directory
+### 1. Create a kata directory for our exercise files
 `mkdir /kata1`<br/>
 `cd /kata1`